AlvestCode/Corruption/README.md

 Among the files you will find:
 - sql file with the code
-- Two drawio files with the diagrams of the database
+- Two drawio files with the E-R diagram and the relacional diagram
 - Two csv files with data to upload into the database